Birational rigidity of singular Fano hypersurfaces: Singularities of type .

 \begin{prop} With the above notation, we have

 \end{prop}

 \begin{proof} Let for short $\n := \n_P(X)$.
-By definition, we have $(\fm_{X,P})^{\n - 1} \not\subset \ov{\Jac_X}$.
-In view of the valuative interpretation of integral closure, this means that there is a valuation $v$ on the function field of $X$ (which one may assume to be divisorial) with center $P$ such that
+By definition, we have $(\fm_{X,P})^{\n - 2} \not\subset \ov{\Jac_X}$.
+In view of the valuative interpretation of integral closure, this means that there is a divisorial valuation $v$ on the function field of $X$, with center $P$, such that

-Consider the sequence of ideals $\fq_k := \fm^k + \Jac_X \subset \O_X$.
-Since $v(\fq_k) = k\.v(\fm_{X,P})$ for $1 \le k \le \n - 1$, we have a chain of strict inclusions of ideals
+Consider the sequence of ideals $\fq_k := (\fm_{X,P})^k + \Jac_X \subset \O_X$.
+Since $v(\fq_k) = k\.v(\fm_{X,P})$ for $1 \le k \le \n - 2$, we have a chain of strict inclusions of ideals

 This implies that $\t_P(X) \ge \n - 1$. \end{proof}